-We are highly dependent on our current CMO, EMD/Merck, for the production of omburtamab since this manufacturing process uses a hybridoma cell line in a relatively small scale (200 litres) cGMP manufacturing process.
+If we determine to resume development of omburtamab, we expect to continue to be highly dependent on our current CMO, EMD/Merck, for the production of omburtamab since this manufacturing process uses a hybridoma cell line in a relatively small scale (200 liters) cGMP manufacturing process.
 Many manufacturers refuse to allow hybridoma cell lines to be used in their facilities due to the risk of contamination.
 In addition, the relatively small scale of the cGMP system required for manufacture of omburtamab may increase the risk that we are unable to establish an alternative manufacturing arrangement on commercially reasonable terms because the small scale may lead to less commercially attractive terms for us.
-We also are highly dependent on our CMO SpectronRx to perform radiolabelling of our omburtamab product candidate.
-Our agreement with SpectronRx is due to expire soon and there can be no guarantee that the agreement will be extended or renewed in a timely manner and on favorable terms, or at all, which would require us to amend our BLA for omburtamab which again would delay the omburtamab BLA approval date (if approved at all).